Tempestyash123456/practicals-in-Semester-4/Exp2/README.md

 **Output:** In this experiment, We have created a new branch, made some changes and then merged the branch with the main branch on both Git-bash and Github.

-For more information, you can view the [pdf](https://github.com/Tempestyash123456/practicals-in-Semester-4/blob/Git-and-Github/Exp2/22BDO10019_git_exp_two.pdf) from here.
+For more information and screenshots, you can view the [pdf](https://github.com/Tempestyash123456/practicals-in-Semester-4/blob/Git-and-Github/Exp2/22BDO10019_git_exp_two.pdf) from here.